-If you’re still trying to create that perfect Affirmation Statement, feel free to ask those negative naysayers what they hear you fantasize about.
+If you are still trying to create that perfect Affirmation Statement, feel free to ask those negative naysayers what they hear you fantasize about.
 Ask: What do you hear me say that I wish I could do, yet I haven’t made a move on (yet)?
 What do you hear me say repeatedly?
-Oh, they’ll be thrilled to tell you.
+Oh, they will be thrilled to tell you.

 My Affirmation Statement somewhat surprised me, even though it has been bubbling beneath the surface for a number of years:

 I simplify my life by letting go of all which no longer serves me, and filling it with what connects to my soul.

 This letting go, unlike Elsa, includes stuff, relationships & thought patterns.
 In a short amount of time, I have already decided against some invitations, because they just don’t align with my new focus.
 Just say No!

 If you have not written the opposing list of reasons, do them now.
 Compare the lists and see how many of your positive reasons can counter your negative ones.
 When they do, cross out the ones that dim your dreams and put a star on the reasons that will allow you to shine brighter on your path to your success.